 - Activity levels – keeping your dog active is crucial to ensuring a long and healthy life.
 Yes, Chihuahuas are not quite the fetch dogs, but there are few games you can play with them.
 And of course, take them for regular walkies during the day

-While the Chihuahua is already a small dog, some people still prefer a smaller dog.
-That is why in the past few years, we’ve seen teacup and toy Chihuahuas.
+While the Chihuahua breed is already a small dog, some people still prefer a smaller dog.
+That is why in the past few years, we’ve seen a teacup Chihuahua and toy Chihuahua puppy.
 They are not a separate breed.
 Instead, they are just a smaller dog in the same breed.

 On the flip side, the smaller size comes with side effects.
-For starters, toy breeds have an increased risk of health issues.
+For starters, toy breed dogs have an increased risk of health issues.
 Consider that risk before opting for a long-haired toy Chihuahua.